mojaloop/documentation/deployment-guide/README.md

    <br>_Recommended Versions:_
    <br>&nbsp;&nbsp;&nbsp;&nbsp;_**Helm v3.x** ([ref: Design Auth Issue #52](https://github.com/mojaloop/design-authority/issues/52))._
 - **Postman** Postman is a Google Chrome application for the interacting with HTTP API's.
 It presents you with a friendly GUI for the construction requests and reading responces. <https://www.getpostman.com/apps>.
 Find out more about [Postman](https://postman.com).

-If you are new to Kubernetes it is strongly recommended to familiarize yourself with Kubernetes.
-[Kubernetes Concepts](https://kubernetes.io/docs/concepts/overview/) is a good place to start and will provide an overview.

-The following are Kubernetes concepts used within the project.
-An understanding of these concepts is imperative before attempting the deployment:

-- Deployment
-- Pod
-- ReplicaSets
-- Service
-- Ingress
-- StatefulSet
-- DaemonSet
-- Ingress Controller
-- ConfigMap
-- Secret

 For **local guides** on how to setup the pre-requisites on your laptop or desktop, refer to the appropriate link document below;